Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 Duration 3

 ### Overview
-- Navigate to Worksheets, click `+` in the top-right corner to create a new Worksheet, and choose `SQL Worksheet`.
+- Navigate to Worksheets, click `+` in the top-right corner to create a new Worksheet, and choose `SQL Worksheet`
 - Paste and run the following SQL in the worksheet to create Snowflake objects (warehouse, database, schema, raw tables)
 ```
 /***************************************************************************************************